-2021 NFL Mock Draft Round 1: Trevor Lawrence Goes No. 1, Big Trades & All Pick Predictions
+2021 NFL Mock Draft Round 1: Trevor Lawrence Goes No. 1 & All 1st-Round Pick Predictions

 Marcus Mosher lays out his 2021 NFL Mock Draft for the first three rounds.
 Read as The Game Day’s NFL Draft expert breaks down and predicts each pick from Round 1, Round 2, and Round 3 of the upcoming 2021 NFL Draft.
 Here’s his full 2021 Round 1 Mock with 2021 NFL Draft Round 1 pick predictions.

 The first few waves of 2021 NFL free agency are over, and the 2021 NFL Draft is just a few weeks away.
 Team needs and potential landing spots for the nation’s top players are starting to take form.
 We are looking a three-round mock draft after the first week of free agency.
 So without further ado, let’s get into the picks!

 The best quarterback prospect since Andrew Luck.
 Lawrence should make the Jaguars a contender in the AFC South by Year 2.
 But it will be up to Urban Meyer to build the right type of offense around him going forward.

 Arguably the most “fun” quarterback in this class, Wilson has the right demeanor and play style to thrive in New York.
 The initial learning curve might be rough, but he has All-Pro upside.
 New York must do a better job of surrounding him with talent than they did with the recently traded Sam Darnold or this has a chance to be another disaster.